faizanzafar40/Trivago-Tech-Camp-2019-Case-Study/README.md

 - My solution consists of a command line application which is able to perform the following operations on each of the HTML files:<br>

     - Extract all the links
     - Structure the links in a JSON document
     - Download all images to a folder
     - Display image format, color mode, width and height
     - Extract all text
-        - Display frequency of parts of speech in the text
+    - Display frequency of different parts of speech in the text

+## Setup Guide

-- For a concise guide on setting up and executing the application, please refer to _my_project/setup_info.md_
+- For a concise guide on setting up and executing the application, please refer to *_my_project/setup_info.md_*